Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-UpgradetoCH-TechnicalRequired.md

 The purpose of this page is to give developers a list of required API elements in Commerce Hub by transaction type.  _As new transation types and features are released in Commerce Hub, this table and downloadable document will be updated._

-Click [here](https://github.com/Fiserv/Commerce-Hub/raw/Payeezy-Prod/assets/doc-files/Commerce_Hub_Required_API_Elements.xlsx) to download the table in Excel. _Last Updated: October 16, 2024_
+Click [here](https://github.com/Fiserv/Commerce-Hub/raw/Payeezy-Prod/assets/doc-files/Commerce_Hub_Required_API_Elements.xlsx) to download the table in Excel.\
+_Last Updated: June 15, 2022_

 | Transaction Type | without Transarmor Token | with Transarmor Token|
 | :-------------------------------------- | :------------- |:----------------|